superallen13/GCondenser/docs/new-condenser.md

 ```

 ## Step Three
-Run the following commad in your terminal.
+Run the following command in your terminal.
 ```bash
 python graph_condenser/train.py condenser=your_graph_condener
 ```